rocketsofawesome/newgistics-ruby/README.md

     $ bundle

 ## Configuration
-Below is the available configuration options and their default values
+Here is a list of the available configuration options and their default values

 | Option          | Description                                                                                                                                                                                                                                                | Default Value                                |
 |-----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------|